 HS: Tell us a little more about Vembanad.
 Why was there a need for a conservation intervention in Vembanad?

 Vembanad is also important for its biodiversity.
 It is a Ramsar site and an Important Bird Area.
-A lot of migratory birds come to the eastern side of lake.
-There are a few small islands which have very good vegetation diversity.
+A lot of migratory birds come to the eastern side of the lake.
+There are a few small islands that have very good vegetation diversity.
 The fishery resources are also quite high here.
-In fact ours is not the first fish survey.
+In fact, ours is not the first fish survey.
 In 1979 and 1984 Dr BM Kurup conducted surveys and documented more than 150 fish species.
-But in our surveys we documented only 71 species.
-We believe that the reduction in diversity has to do with the building of the Thanneermukkom barrage in early 70s.
-The barrage was built to reduce salinity entering to the southern side of the lake, to aid rice cultivation.
-Before the barrage came up the lake used to include both freshwater and marine species; but now very few marine migrants reach the lake.
+But in our surveys, we documented only 71 species.
+We believe that the reduction in diversity has to do with the building of the Thanneermukkom barrage in the early 70s.
+The barrage was built to reduce salinity entering the southern side of the lake, to aid rice cultivation.
+Before the barrage came up the lake used to include both freshwater and marine species, but now very few marine migrants reach the lake.